aosborne17/Multi-Vagrant-Machine/README.md

-# Creating a Multi Vagrant Machine with Linux :computer:
+# Creating a Multi Vagrant Machine with Linux :computer: :computer:

-## Aims of this activity
+## Aims of this activity :books:

 ### 1) [Create a second virtual machine within our vagrant file with the name "db"](#Task-1)